-This process is less apparent to individual investors, but behind the scenes at bigger trading firms and market makers, there is a fiduciary responsibility to get the best deals for their clients.
-The result is that, while there are many stock prices on many exchanges and there are often different prices, over many trades, the prices tend to become very similar on different exchanges.
+This process is less apparent to individual investors, but bigger trading firms have a fiduciary responsibility to get the best deals for their clients.
+The result is that while there are many stock prices on many exchanges, over many trades, the prices tend to become very similar across exchanges.

 The degree of similarity between exchanges has a lot to do with trade volume.
 The higher the "liquidity" of a stock on an exchange, the less likely that stock is to have a large variance from other exchanges.
 In other words, the longer it takes for a buyer and seller to be matched, the more drift can occur between the most recent last sale price and the "stock price" on a different exchange.